Basics of the Bot Framework Service

 A bot is an app that users interact with in a conversational way, using text, graphics (such as cards or images), or speech.
 Azure Bot Service is a cloud platform.
-It hosts bots and makes them available to channels.
+It hosts bots and makes them available to channels, such as Microsoft Teams, Facebook, or Slack.

-The Bot Framework Service may send a conversation update when a party joins the conversation.
-For example, on starting a conversation with the Bot Framework Emulator, you will see two conversation update activities (one for the user joining the conversation and one for the bot joining).
+The Bot Framework Service sends a conversation update when a party joins the conversation.
+For example, on starting a conversation with the Bot Framework Emulator, you might see two conversation update activities (one for the user joining the conversation and one for the bot joining).
 To distinguish these conversation update activities, check who is included in the members added property of the activity.

 The message activity carries conversation information between the parties.
 In an echo bot example, the message activities are carrying simple text and the channel will render this text.
 Alternatively, the message activity might carry text to be spoken, suggested actions or cards to be displayed.